Low-energy effective description of dark $Sp(4)$ theories: Symmetry breaking patterns

 In the massless fermion limit the remaining \sufour\ symmetry is subsequently broken spontaneously by the chiral condensate $\langle \bar u u + \bar d d \rangle\neq 0$.
 This can be seen by rewriting the chiral condensate in terms of the generalized vector of spinors $\Psi$ as we did for the kinetic term of the Lagrangian~\cite{Kogut:2000ek},

 Here, $E$ is a matrix in flavour space.
 Under a global $\sufour$ transformation $\Psi \to U \Psi $ this expression transforms as

-The condensate is thus invariant under all $\sufour$ transformations $U$ which fulfill $U^T E U = E$.
+The condensate is thus invariant under all $\sufour$ transformations $U$ which fulfil $U^T E U = E$.
 This is exactly the $\spfour$ subgroup of the global $\sufour$.
-The matrix $E$ is an invariant tensor of $\spfour$ and the flavour space-equivalent of the color matrix~$S$.
+The matrix $E$ is an invariant tensor of $\spfour$ and the flavour space-equivalent of the colour matrix~$S$.
 By counting the generators of \sufour\ and \spfour\ we thereby obtain $15 - 10 = 5$ Goldstone bosons in this theory.
 In turn, for general $N_f$, the remaining symmetry group after chiral symmetry breaking is $Sp(2N_f)$.